NCAlgebra/NC/DOCUMENTATION/MANUAL/Advanced.md

 which results in `b**b + c`, as one might expect.

+### Trouble with `Block` and `Module`

-A second more esoteric issue related to substitution in `NCAlgebra` does not a clean solution.
-It is also one that usually lurks into hidden pieces of code and can be very difficult to spot.
-We have been victim of such "bug" many times.
+A second more esoteric issue related to substitution in `NCAlgebra` does not have a clean solution.
+It is also one that usually lurks in hidden pieces of code and can be very difficult to spot.
+We have been victim of such "bugs" many times.
 Luckily it only affect advanced users that are using `NCAlgebra` inside their own functions using Mathematica's `Block` and `Module` constructions.
 It is also not a real bug, since it follows from some often not well understood issues